metalforpc/SCOPE_Optimal_Routing/README.md

 - Phase 4: **Computing OD set**

 Now that we have the nodes, edges, origins, and destinations in NUTS_ID, we have to transform the origins and destinations from NUTS_ID to actual nodes on the graph.
 To do so, we take the centroid of each NUTS and search for the nearest node in the graph.
 The od_nodes function takes care of this operation and once finished, returns a set of origin, destination nodes, and the Cartesian product of the two.

+- Phase 5: **Optimal Routing**

+Given all the information needed, the program computes the optimal routing from all origin to all destinations

+- Phase 6: **Saving Results**

+Saves the result and returns the dataframe